Green Dot® Prepaid Card

-So in full disclosures after having been with Green Dot for a while we must share with you some issues Green Dot has.
+So, in full disclosure, after having been with Green Dot for awhile we must share some of the issues that we've encountered with Green Dot.

-Green Dot Horrible Website – One specific example of a nightmare that happened was when I tried to sign in, Green Dot was suppose to send an authentication code to my email to verify it was me logging in.
-This is typical with many online websites now to protect their users safety, so no issue there.
-The problem was however, I never received it until an hour after when I attempted to log in.
-I kept requesting for a new code and but all of the authentication codes arrived in my email long after my log in attempt.
-This isn't a common issue with Green Dot and I would not complain as much, there were other issues I've encountered with the company.
+It's enabled to protect users' safety, so there is no issue with them having this feature.
+The problem was that I never received my verification code until an hour after when I attempted to log in.
+I kept requesting a new code but the authentication codes arrived in my email long after my login attempt.
+This isn't an issue that has occurred often with Green Dot but it doesn't stop here.
+There were a few other issues I've encountered with the company.

 Green Dot Mobile App